2muchcoffeecom/ngx-restangular/README.md

   if (index > -1) this.users.splice(index, 1);
 });
 ```

-#### When I set baseUrl with a port, it's stripped out.

-It won't be stripped out anymore as I've ditched `$resource` :).
-Now you can happily put the port :).

 #### How can I access the `unrestangularized` element as well as the `restangularized` one?